tillitis/tkey-device-signer/docs/implementation-notes.md

 |-------------|--------------------------------------|
 | `LOAD_DATA` | `loading` or `signing` on last chunk |

-We're in the process of receiveing a message to be signed.
+We're in the process of receiving a message to be signed.
 All other commands result in state failed.
 You can't go back to `started` until you've sent the entire message and asked for a signature or powercycle the TKey.